-Using the header file TCHAR.H, you can build single-byte, MBCS, and Unicode applications from the same sources.
-TCHAR.H defines macros prefixed with _tcs, which, with the correct preprocessor definitions, map to str, _mbs, or wcs functions as appropriate.
+Using the Tchar.h, you can build single-byte, MBCS, and Unicode applications from the same sources.
+Tchar.h defines macros prefixed with _tcs, which, with the correct preprocessor definitions, map to str, _mbs, or wcs function as appropriate.
 To build MBCS, define the symbol _MBCS.
 To build Unicode, define the symbol _UNICODE.
 To build a single-byte application, define neither (the default).
 By default, _MBCS is defined for MFC applications.

-Because some SBCS string-handling functions take (signed) char* parameters, a type mismatch compiler warning will result when _MBCS is defined.
+Because some SBCS string-handling functions take (signed) char* parameters, a type mismatch compiler warning results when _MBCS is defined.
 There are three ways to avoid this warning, listed in order of efficiency:

 Data Type Name